Frequently Asked Questions About Business Practices

 What do I need to know about billing and coding for reimbursement?

 First you need to understand the difference between procedure codes and diagnostic codes.
 Procedure codes are called Current Procedural Terminology (CPT) codes and diagnostic codes are called ICD-9 codes.
 Then you need to know which codes speech-language pathologists and audiologists can use to bill for their services.
-ASHA has developed a number of resources on billing and coding, including model superbills for audiology [PDF] and speech-language pathology [PDF].
+ASHA has developed a number of resources on billing and coding, including model superbills for audiology [DOC] and speech-language pathology [DOC].

 Do private insurers reimburse for speech-language pathology or audiology services?